-As proposed in this theory, ephaptic transmission of impulses, or the lateral spread of excitation to adjacent nerve fibers leads to abnormally excessive firing of the facial nerve.
-This is due to demyelination of the facial nerve at the site of compression.
+As proposed in this theory, ephaptic transmission of impulses, or the lateral spread of excitation to adjacent nerve fibers, leads to abnormally excessive firing of the facial nerve.
+This is due to the demyelination of the facial nerve at the site of compression.
 Myelin is an insulating material and plays an important role during nerve impulse conduction by preventing such abnormal lateral spread resulting in ectopic transmission of impulses that cause hemifacial spasm.

 Nuclear Origin Hypothesis/Central Theory

 Irritation of peripheral afferent facial nerve fibers leads to aberrant signaling to the central facial nerve nucleus leading to the abnormal firing of the nucleus.
-This facial nucleus hyperexcitability result in involuntary myoclonic contraction of facial muscle on the affected side.
+This facial nucleus hyperexcitability results in involuntary myoclonic contraction of facial muscle on the affected side.

 History and Physical

 Classically the involuntary tonic/clonic contractions of one side of the face begin with the involvement of orbicularis oculi leading to brief, intermittent, painless, involuntary closure of the ipsilateral eye.
 This is associated with infrequent elevation of the eyebrow with eye twitching, also known as "other Babinski sign," named after Joseph Babinski, who first described it in 1905.
 "Other Babinski sign" is pathognomic of hemifacial spasm and helps to differentiate from eye twitching/closure due to blepharospasm, in which it is characteristically absent.